NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 instead of simply giving developers the tools to make vide games.
 Meanwhile, Unity struggles with handling AAA games with large landscapes and heavy on-screen elements.
 [34] Yet it appears to be a better choice for newcomers, as the skill floor is lower and the amount of learning materials (mostly community generated) is higher.
 It is also an engine of choice for serious games, as a final game can be easily exported to more platforms (including web browsers) with a price of using more computational resources, and the diversity of possible game genres is superior to that of Unreal.

+Neither engine, however, provides any meaningful tools to solve the problems of the pre-production phase of game development that were described in [20].
+Requirements specifications for emotions, gameplay, aesthetics and immersion exist outside the engine, which makes developers not responsible for adhering to those requirements.
+This opens an opportunity for incorporating high level game system description languages (external schema) into the engine, which in its turn requires Game Design Documents to be an integral part of an engine.

 Importantly to the objective of this paper, we distinguished 4 key elements responsible for the popularity of a game engine: